freeradical13/freeradical13.github.io/index.md

 Storage polysaccharides are used by organisms to store energy for future breakdown and use.
 [Starch][] is a storage polysaccharide made of α-Glucose monomers (amylose being an unbranched starch, and amylopectin being branched).
 Glycogen is like amylopectin but even more branched.

 Structural polysaccharides are used by organisms to build strong structural material.
-Cellulose and Chitin are structural polysaccharides made of β-Glucose monomers (and unbranched because of the β-Glucose glycosidic bonds).
+Cellulose and Chitin (like Cellulose but with an Amino group) are structural polysaccharides made of β-Glucose monomers (and unbranched because of the β-Glucose glycosidic bonds).
 Parallel strands may hydrogen-bond between the Hydrogens and Hydroxyls with other strands to form microfibrils.

 ## Lipids

 [Lipids][] are a broad category of biomolecules which are mostly hydrocarbons and are only soluble in non-polar solvents (i.e. hydrophobic).
-Lipids are not polmers because although they form with dehydration synthesis, any repeating subunits of lipids are not directly bonded.
+Lipids are not polmers because although they form with dehydration synthesis, any repeating subunits of lipids are not directly bonded in a chain.

 ### Glycerides